Cameron Mitchell, CEO and Founder, Cameron Mitchell Restaurants

 Mitchell’s successes in business and keen understanding of the restaurant industry have earned him countless awards and acknowledgements.
 He has been recognized as Entrepreneur of the Year by Ernst and Young, as a Small Business Person of the Year by the U.S. Small Business Administration and as one of 50 New Taste Makers by Nation’s Restaurant News.
 Mitchell also received the Richard Melman Concepts of Tomorrow Award in 2005; a prestigious Silver Plate award from the International Foodservice Manufacturers Association; a Commitment to People Award from the Council of Hotel and Restaurant Trainers (CHART) in 2007, and in 2008, was inducted into the Junior Achievement Hall of Fame.
 He was honored to be named one of five Golden Chain Winners by Nation’s Restaurant News in 2009 and was named CEO of the year by Columbus CEO in 2015.

 Mitchell is regularly sought after for speaking engagements and by national business and industry publications.
 He has been featured in publications including: Restaurant Business, Nation’s Restaurant News, Restaurant Hospitality, Chain Leader, Restaurants and Institutions, and People Magazine.
-He also recently completed a “Behind the Brand” interview, which is slated to run soon on Huffington Post and Entrepreneur.com.
+He also recently completed a “Behind the Brand” interview, which was featured on Huffington Post and Entrepreneur.com.